patmaddox/renoise-tools/com.patmaddox.TurnItDown.xrnx/README.md

 Automatically attenuates samples by 12 dB when added to a Renoise project.

+You can think of this as a tool to create "sample headroom" as opposed to the "track headroom" configuration setting.
+The sample's volume is attenuated before hitting any instrument fx.

 ## Known bugs

 * Doesn't attentuate samples When "create multi sampled instruments is enabled" and you drag multiple samples to the sample list